 3. If your students see another team cheating, they should tell the event captain immediately.
-If they did not do that, have them find Liz, Dorothy, or Charles as soon as they come out of the event.
+If they did not do that, have them find Liz Jablecki, Dorothy Jester, or Dr. Jablecki as soon as they come out of the event.
 We will see what can be done about the situation.

 4. The cell phone numbers for the Regional Director: Liz Jablecki, Treasurer: Dorothy Jester and Arbitrator & Scoring: Dr. Charles Jablecki have been emailed to all Head Coaches and Event Captains.
-Contact Liz Jablecki if you do not have these numbers.
+These people should contact Liz Jablecki if they do not have these numbers.
 Use these numbers to contact Liz, Dorothy, and Dr. Jablecki during the compeition.

 5. We are NOT allowed to be on the campuses before 7:00 AM.
 Getting there super early means that you will have to sit in your car.
 The Registration area will be open at 7:00 AM.
 One coach/school will go there to check in her/his school and to pick up a folder with the required wristbands.
 Each participating student must wear a wrist band.
 The wristbands will have the team names on them.
 Be sure to match up the wristbands with the correct team members.

-6. Since we are not allowed to be on the campuses before 7:00 AM, there should not be any team camps set up before then except for those of the host schools, Rancho Bernardo High School, Bernardo Heights Middle School, or Del Norte High School.
+6. Since we are not allowed to be on the campuses before 7:00 AM, there should not be any team camps set up before then except for those of the host schools, Carlsbad High School or (TBD) School.

-7. Parking Directions: Check the Carlsbad High School Competition Map (B) or Competition Map (C) and do NOT park in the areas reserved for event captains and assistant event captains.
+7. Parking Directions: Check the Carlsbad High School Competition Map (B) or University City High School Competition Map (C) and do NOT park in the areas reserved for event captains and assistant event captains.
 The parking areas are very clearly identified.
 Follow any instructions given by our security personnel.

 ONLY the Head Coach will contact Liz, Dorothy, or Dr. Jablecki with questions.